 University travelers are required to choose the travel alternatives that are most economical and advantageous to the state.

 When do I need a Travel Authorization Request?

-All travel, even local travel, requires a Travel Authorization Request.
+Most travel requires a Travel Authorization Request.

 Travelers who do not obtain prior approval as required may be responsible for any unauthorized expenses.